tapeshchavle/vacademy_platform/vacademy_devops/DEPLOYMENT_GUIDE.md

 ## Architecture Overview

-The Helm chart deploys 6 microservices:
+The Helm chart deploys 6 microservices and a Redis instance:
 - **admin-core-service** (Port 8072)
 - **auth-service** (Port 8071)
 - **community-service** (Port 8073)
 - **assessment-service** (Port 8074)
 - **media-service** (Port 8075)
 - **notification-service** (Port 8076)
+- **redis-master** (Port 6379, internal only)

 All services are exposed through a single NGINX ingress with path-based routing.